|Search Product Code||(or) Keyword(s)||Quantity||Unit Price||Stock||Actions|

 ever changing food landscape

-Free From: The Biggest Trend Sweeping (and Segregating) the Food Industry in 2019
+Free From: A Major Trend Sweeping (and Segregating) the Food Industry

-The Free From trend, which includes all types of food where a particular allergen is removed e.g. gluten, has established itself over the past decade or so, and is projected to be one of the biggest food trends in 2019 and future years.
+The Free From trend, which includes all types of food where a particular allergen is removed, e.g. gluten, has established itself over the past decade or so, and is projected to be one of the biggest food trends over the coming years.

 As the public and the public sector continue to turn towards Free From products, and businesses continue to recognise the potential of this lucrative industry, many more companies are making the switch to producing and selling Free From products to their consumers.
 Forcing them to rethink their recipes including flavouring and ingredients.